danielhanan05/index-advisor/README.md

 - query plans
 - recommendations
 - recommendation validations
+- scheduler settings
+- retention settings
-- lifecycle state
+- recommendation lifecycle state

-This keeps the product metadata separate from the database being analyzed.
+The storage database is created on the PostgreSQL host entered during first setup.

 ---

-### 3. Collector
+### Collector

 The collector reads workload and metadata from the target database.